 …The curtain was closed.

-The theory behind the decline – “Behavioural Sink” & its Critic/s
+The theory behind the decline – “Behavioural Sink” and its Critic(s)

-Decades on obviously have passed, yet still to this day maintain some very active debates.
+Multiple theories and hypothesis still remains to this day actively debated.
 Among them was largely a critique on Calhoun’s causation hypothesis known as the “Behavioural Sink”.
 In short definition – through concentrated population density in any given localised area alone; leads to an observed hopelessness or oblivious irrationality.

 Excess Totalitarian “In”-clusivity VS embracing “Ex”-clusivity.

-It was hypothesized that it was not so much about the physical aspect of “overcrowdedness” that played the biggest role towards violence which consequently declined the mice’s population.
-But rather – the already seemingly enforced expectation – for social in-teractivity rather than embracing or accepting – social ex-clusivity.
+A notable critique to the Behavioural Sink however was raised by Psychologist Jonathan Freedman.
+He hypothesized it was not so much about the physical aspect of “overcrowdedness” that played the biggest causality at decimating the mice population.
+But rather – the already seemingly enforced expectation – for social in-teractivity than welcoming social ex-clusivity.

-Inspite sadly however, their solitary lone deaths quickly compounded to the overall decline; due to their blunted sexual instincts.
-Noting this, Calhoun’s colleague tried physically relocating them into another Universe for any hopeful reproduction with “adequate sex partners” (page 85).
+Noting this, Calhoun’s colleague tried physically relocating (the Beautiful Ones) into another Universe to see if sexual reproduction was possible with “adequate sex partners” (page 85).
 Yet failed miserably, as cited;

 “Even placing them with adequate sex partners of the opposite sex, that had matured in uncrowded conditions, also gave very little indication of retention of any adequate reproductive behaviour.” (page 85).